anetacamo/react-coding/content/git-router.md

 ### What will we build

-We’ll create a simple project with several routes. \
+We’ll create a simple project with several routes.

 - couple of main routes
 - nested route for "blogs" with:
   - A landing page (index)
   - A list of blogs rendered dynamically from data in blogs.json

-> Homework: The "blogs" section doesn’t have to be about blogs—it could be any kind of data. you could use it to showcase pictures, projects for an online portfolio, shop items, films, or to-do lists.

 ```
 home